Why the interpretation economy matters, and what it changes for your business.

 - · Specificity (opinions, not category averages)

-Agents need proof.
+AI needs proof.
 Not poetry.

 Don't pick between them.
 Build for both.